JYU-IBA/jabs/README.md

 Detector and sample can be read from files.
 The file formats are simple and human readable.
 Please see [the example](example).

+## Graphical user interface

+Extremely crude Qt-based [GUI](qjabs/) is provided.
+Scripts can be edited and run, simulated spectra and experimental spectra are plotted (if available).
+Many GUI-specific features are missing, such as loading and saving scripts, but the scripts themselves should work as described above.
+Note that some things are reset between runs, some are not.
+This will also be improved in the future.

 ## Features
 ### Implemented
  - Basic RBS spectrum simulation with atomic data, cross sections, electronic stopping and straggling given by [JIBAL](https://github.com/JYU-IBA/jibal)